-SAP CRM and Microsoft Dynamics CRM are two major players in the CRM software category.
-Each product has strong points, but user feedback suggests Microsoft Dynamics CRM has an ease-of-use advantage, particularly due to its integration with other Microsoft products and user-friendly interface.
+SAP CRM and Microsoft Dynamics CRM are prominent competitors in the CRM software category.
+Microsoft Dynamics CRM has an advantage due to its seamless integration with the Microsoft suite, which is often more familiar to businesses.

 I recommend that those considering Microsoft Dynamics CRM conduct an ROI exercise to determine scalability and complex business needs because it is indeed a fantastic tool, especially if Microsoft can provide a better commercial model, which can significantly impact cost-effectiveness.